Suwayda Military Council: History

-During May 2025 clashes in Southern Syria, an ambush in the village of al-Dour resulted in the deaths of two members of the General Security forces and injuries to four others.
-The incident occurred as security personnel were transporting two injured Suwayda residents who had previously been wounded in clashes on the Suwayda-Damascus highway and had received medical treatment in Daraa Governorate.
-According to Syrian state media, the ambush was carried out by the Suwayda Military Council.
-However, the military council denied any role, labeling the claims as part of a media smear campaign.
+During May 2025 clashes in Southern Syria, an ambush in the village of al-Dour that resulted in two deaths and four injuries of members of the General Security Service of the Syrian transitional government who were transporting injured residents to seek medical treatment.
+The attack was attributed to the military council by Syrian state media.
+The council denied responsibility, alleging that the report was part of a media smear campaign.

 The council participated in the July 2025 clashes in Southern Syria, and were accused by the Syrian government of massacring the local civilian Bedouin population.